35 Mexico Travel Tips You Need to Read Before Traveling

 How to move around Mexico

-28. Public transportation is efficient and safe TRANSPORTATION IS EFFICIENT AND SAFE
+29. Public transportation is efficient and safe.
+TRANSPORTATION IS EFFICIENT AND SAFE

-There is a very well-organized net of bus lines that cover the major cities in Mexico.
+There is a very well-organized network of bus lines that covers the major cities in Mexico.
 Traveling around Mexico is very easy and comfortable.

 Some of them, such as ETN, are real luxury buses.
 Besides a good choice of airlines, you also have the options of many bus lines, local and national, that connect the main cities and towns.

-Traveler Alert: Although traveling by bus is quite safe, please do not leave your personal belonging (see money, camera, laptop) in the overhead compartment.
+Traveler Alert: Although traveling by bus is quite safe, please do not leave your personal belongings (such as money, camera, laptop) in the overhead compartment.
 That would not be smart.
 Please keep it on your lap or under your legs.

 This website is an aggregator and can help you to find your connection.